DataByAileenQ/SQLAnalysisPortfolio/README.md

 # 📊 SQL Portfolio by Aileen Q

-Welcome to my SQL Portfolio! 🎉 This repository is a dedicated space where I’m showcasing SQL projects and scripts that I’ve worked on as part of a mini bootcamp.
-Each project here reflects hands-on experience and growing expertise in data analytics, specifically focused on SQL.
+Welcome to my SQL Portfolio! 🎉 This repository is a dedicated space where I’m showcasing SQL projects and scripts that I’ve developed to demonstrate my growing expertise in data analytics.
+Each project reflects hands-on experience with SQL, data manipulation, and analysis, with a focus on solving real-world data challenges.

-## 🚀 About This Portfolio
+## 📚 About This Portfolio

-This portfolio demonstrates:
-- **Core SQL Skills**: From simple queries to complex joins, aggregations, and analytical functions.
-- **Real-World Problem Solving**: Tackling practical questions, including gender salary disparities, performance analytics, and more.
-- **Growth Journey**: Each project adds a layer to my learning, showcasing progress and mastery over time.

-My approach to SQL is more than just code.
-I focus on clear, insightful explanations of the statements I write, aiming to make each query’s purpose and impact easy to understand for both technical and non-technical audiences.
+This portfolio showcases my approach to SQL, which goes beyond just writing code.
+I focus on crafting clear and insightful explanations for each query, ensuring that both technical and non-technical audiences can easily understand its purpose and impact.
+With a background in MIS, UX Design, and HR IT Solutions, I aim to bridge the gap between data and those who can benefit from it, regardless of their technical expertise.

 ## 📂 Projects